 Back in 2020, the Fed decided it would keep rates low — even as employment rose — to make the labor market more inclusive and allow even disadvantaged groups to get jobs, keeping in mind the lessons learned after the 2008 recession, when inflation did not rise even though employment continued to grow.
 It seemed the Fed would not start raising rates until 2023, but as inflation concerns surfaced, the central bank started its tightening cycle earlier in March 2022.

 Further, even though rising interest rates have brought down inflation, the labor market remains strong.
-Employers added 303,000 jobs in March, while the unemployment rate remained basically flat at 3.8 percent.
-In March, average hourly earnings were up 4.1 percent over the prior 12 months.
-Additionally, the government revised jobs numbers for January and February, which means 22,000 more jobs were added in those two months together than previously reported.
+Employers added 142,000 jobs in August, while the unemployment rate remained low at 4.2 percent.
+In August, average hourly earnings were up 3.8 percent over the prior 12 months.
+Additionally, the government revised jobs numbers for June and July, which means 86,000 fewer jobs were added in those two months together than previously reported.

 Consumers anticipate reduced inflation

 On the inflation front, it seems consumers are not wedded to the idea that current high inflation levels will stick.
-A University of Michigan survey finds that in March, consumers expected inflation to be at 3.2 percent in the year ahead, up from an expectation of 2.9 percent in March.
-The 2.9 percent expectation represented the lowest level in three years for consumers’ inflation expectations in the year-ahead period.
+A University of Michigan survey finds that in August, consumers expected inflation to be at 2.7 percent in the year ahead, down from an expectation of 2.9 percent in July.

 Impact on credit card interest rates

-What all of this means for cardholders is that you are likely to see your variable card interest rates remain at current high levels for a while.
+What all of this means for cardholders is that you are likely to see your variable card interest rates remain at current high levels for a while even with the rate cut.
 Your credit card rates are tied to the prime rate, to which issuers add a markup to arrive at your card’s interest rate.
 The prime rate, in turn, is based on the Fed’s target interest rate.
-This means that when the Fed starts hiking its target rate, the prime rate also goes up.
+This means that when the Fed starts hiking its target rate — or dropping it — the prime rate responds in kind.

-And when the prime rate goes up, variable interest rates soon follow.
+And when the prime rate moves, variable interest rates follow.
 In fact, interest rates on credit cards had been moving up over the last two years, before it started dropping again a few weeks ago.
-The national average APR was 20.66 percent in late March, down slightly from the 20.75 percent it was in March.
+The national average APR was 20.78 percent in early September.
+Now that the target rate has dropped, cardholders can expect their credit card APRs to also drop slightly, but it won’t be enough to make a real difference if you’re working on paying off hefty credit card debt.

-That means you should start managing your credit card balances more strategically.
+That means you should be managing your credit card balances strategically regardless of the Fed rate changes.
 If you carry a balance, make plans to pay it off.
 If you will be carrying a balance for a while, you could transfer it to lower-interest options, such as a balance transfer credit card with a 0 percent intro APR.

 You might also consider taking out a personal loan to pay off your credit card if that offers a better deal for you.
 Home prices have been on a tear in recent years, and homeowners could even weigh getting a home-equity loan to pay off credit card debt.
 Another option would be to take on a side gig to earn additional income to pay off your debt.